Leee62/sentry-issues-mcp/README.md

 ## Description

+> ⚠️ Getting issues is deprecated as of version 1.0.5.
+The response structure is so similar to the event API that it's considered redundant.

 This is a mcp for sentry issue.\
 It supports 2 tools to get a issue or list of issues.\
 U can let LLM analysis the Res, or u want to do.